 Our founding values are inspired by the teachings of St John Henry Newman, promoting higher education and developing individuals to create a more humane, just and sustainable world.

 St Mary’s success lies in the flexible structure of our courses, bespoke delivery and quality of teaching offered.
 You will apply your learning to practical situations, using your knowledge to drive change, whilst engaging in contemporary debates.

 These MA courses are open to graduates of most academic disciplines in addition to individuals with relevant experience.

-We are offering bursaries of £500 to parishioners in the Archdiocese of St Andrews and Edinburgh participating in a full postgraduate programme at the new Gillis Centre this Autumn, provided this is matched by a similar contribution towards the fees from the parish.
+We are offering bursaries of £500 to parishioners of all dioceses in Scotland participating in a full postgraduate programme at the new Gillis Centre this Autumn, provided this is matched by a similar contribution towards the fees from the parish.

 To find out more information about these bursaries, please register your interest.